adapter-hub/website/posts/2025/05/adapters-for-any-transformer.md

 ---
-title: "Adapters for Any Model On the HuggingFace Hub"
+title: "Adapters for Any Transformer On the HuggingFace Hub"
-date: 2025-05-09
+date: 2025-05-21
 authors:
   - name: The AdapterHub Team
 summary: |